AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-finops-warehouse-cost.md

 )
 ```

-Enforcing tagging at the framework level—in Airflow operators, dbt profiles, and internal query runners—produces consistent attribution without requiring individual analysts to remember to set tags manually.
+Enforcing tagging at the framework level, in Airflow operators, dbt profiles, and internal query runners, produces consistent attribution without requiring individual analysts to remember to set tags manually.

 ---